Type of qualification

 Study a Bachelor of Information Sciences – BInfSc

 Flexible and unique study options

-Massey is the only university in New Zealand to offer five ITC-related majors in the same degree.
+Massey is the only university in New Zealand to offer five ICT-related majors in the same degree.
 This allows you to mix and match courses to suit your strengths and interests.
 Enjoy smaller classes with individual attention from lecturers.
 Experience the first-year courses and still be able to change your major at the start of the second year.
 Include a double major or a minor (in any subject) or New Zealand’s only minor in Games Programming.

 Generous cross credit system

 Massey transfers credits from a wide range of previous study.
-If you have a previous diploma in any area of ITC, it is highly likely that you will be awarded credits towards your BInfSc.
+If you have a previous diploma in any area of ICT, it is highly likely that you will be awarded credits towards your BInfSc.